What is a herniated disc? Can chiropractic help?

 The most common signs and symptoms of a cervical (neck) herniated disc are:

-- Numbness or tingling down the arm without or without neck pain
+- Numbness or tingling down the arm with or without neck pain

 - Shoulder pain